 1. Public Cloud

-As the name suggests, this type of cloud is generally hosted for the client/ users which can access the cloud services very easily.
-The public cloud is better suited under commercial purposes for load management.
-This type of cloud is economical due to the very low cost of their services.
+As the name suggests, this type of cloud is generally hosted for the client/ users who can access the cloud services very easily.
+The public cloud is better suited for commercial purposes for load management.
+This type of cloud is economical due to the very low cost of its services.
 IBM, Google, Amazon, Microsoft, etc. are examples of companies offering public cloud installations.

 2. Private Cloud

 As the name suggests this type of cloud is generally hosted on the enterprise’s premises.
-The idea of this type of cloud came into the picture because many of the organization is having concerns regarding security issues of the public cloud.
+The idea of this type of cloud came into the picture because many organizations are having concerns regarding the security issues of the public cloud.
 So they came up with the idea of a private cloud, which is under the control of only specific executives.
-This type of cloud is also termed as corporate or internal.
+This type of cloud is also termed corporate or internal.